xcart/xcart-docs/_pages/kb_en/translation_and_localization/index.md

 If you want to translate X-Cart into a language for which no translation is available in the X-Cart Marketplace, contact us at {% link "developers@x-cart.com" mailto:developers@x-cart.com %}.
 We will explain how this can be done and how you can get money out of it.

-Translating your store to another language is a complex task that includes:
+Below are some guides on how to translate your store into another language:
+*  {% link "Installing language packages" ref_NH3w8sSS %}
 *  {% link "Switching the language in Admin area" ref_x5oSN86B %}
-*  {% link "How to translate product catalog into another language" ref_5MQvg8Mm %}
+*  {% link "Translating product catalog into another language" ref_5MQvg8Mm %}

 _Also in this section:_